graphql/graphql-spec/spec/Section 6 -- Execution.md

   - Let {modifiedFieldType} be {ModifiedOutputType(fieldType, requiredStatus)}.
   - Return the result of {CompleteValue(modifiedFieldType, fields, resolvedValue, variableValues)}.

+## Accounting For Client Controlled Nullability Designators

+A field can have its nullability status set either in its service's schema, or it can be overriden by a designator (! or ?) for the duration of an execution.
+In order to determine a field's true nullability, both are taken into account and a final type is produced.

 ModifiedOutputType(outputType, requiredStatus):

   - If {requiredStatus} is 'required' and {outputType} is not a Non-Nullable type: